 HOUSE TOUR | ROOMS & GARDENS | CABANA MAGAZINE

-Emma Becque explores the layered charm of Isabel Miquel Arqués' 1913 Antwerp villa, once home to the aristocratic Le Grelle family and formerly a school.
-Now, the elegant family residence hosts Bloomsbury-like dinners among antique treasures and a blend of European influences.
+Emma Becque steps inside Isabel Miquel Arqués' 1913 Antwerp villa, once home to the aristocratic Le Grelle family and formerly a school.
+Now, the elegant family residence hosts Bloomsbury-like dinners among antique treasures.

 BY EMMA BECQUE | ROOMS & GARDENS | 11 OCTOBER 2024